jaimetur/PhotoMigrator/help/04-google-takeout.md

 ### Google Takeout people map

 Google Takeout sidecars can include the people labels that Google Photos stored for an asset.
-PhotoMigrator reads those labels before GPTH processing and writes them to `takeout_people_metadata.json` in the processed output folder.
+PhotoMigrator reads those labels before GPTH processing, writes them immediately to `takeout_people_metadata.json` in the output folder, and writes the map again during Final Cleaning so it survives GPTH output cleanup.

 - `--google-process-people=true|false` controls this step and defaults to `true`.
 - With `--google-process-people=false`, PhotoMigrator ignores people fields in the JSON sidecars and does not create the map.